pgexporter/pgexporter/README.md

 * Daemon mode
 * User vault

+See [Running with Docker](./doc/DOCKER.md) on how to start pgexporter with docker

 See [Getting Started](./doc/GETTING_STARTED.md) on how to get started with `pgexporter`.

 See [Configuration](./doc/CONFIGURATION.md) on how to configure `pgexporter`.